SocialInteractionGAN: Multi-person Interaction Sequence Generation: Experiments

 \section{Experiments}

 We conducted our experiments on the MatchNMingle dataset~\cite{cabrera2018matchnmingle}, that contains action-annotated multi-person interaction data that are particularly suited to our task.
+Although other datasets featuring human interaction data exist (e.g.~\cite{mccowan2005ami,alameda2015salsa,KOUTSOMBOGERA18.596,kossaifi2019sewa}), they do not fit in the framework described here, either because the discrete annotations are not exhaustive, or because they rely on transcripts that are not readily usable or on continuous quantities like body pose or raw video that are out of the scope of the present study.
+On the contrary, the MatchNMingle dataset contains annotated actions that fully define the state of all participants at each time step.

-We carried out pre-processing on the original data~(see section~\ref{subsection: pre-processing}), retaining for instance only the most prevalent action combinations.
+We carried out pre-processing on the original data, that we detail in section~\ref{subsection: pre-processing}.
 In the absence of concurrent work, we challenged our architectural choices versus alternative recurrent and convolutional discriminator baselines (sections~\ref{section alternative D} and~\ref{section cnn}) and carried an ablation study~(section~\ref{section ablation}), highlighting the relevance of our dual-stream local discriminator.